Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 It’s important to check with the local government or zoning office for the most current information on permits and regulations regarding backyard chickens.

-Here are the towns, counties, municipalities, and areas that allow keeping backyard chickens:
+Here are the towns, counties, municipalities, areas, and cities that allow backyard chickens in Illinois:

 • Champaign

-Up to 6 hens are allowed. no roosters are allowed, a permit is required, and coops are 10 feet from lot lines and 30 feet from other dwellings.
+Up to 6 hens.
+No roosters, a permit is required, and coops are 10 feet from lot lines and 30 feet from other dwellings.

 • Chicago (all of Cook County)